grafana/agent/docs/configuration/dynamic-config.md

-# Dynamic Configuration - BETA
+# Dynamic Configuration - Experimental

-**This is BETA and subject to change at anytime, feedback is much appreciated**
+**This is experimental and subject to change at anytime, feedback is much appreciated.
+This is a feature that MAY NOT make it production.**

 Dynamic Configuration is the combination of two things: